Humphrey Fleming Senhouse: Mediterranean and North America

 Sir Henry, you are most fortunate in having one of the cleverest fellows of the navy for your Captain. [...]
 Yes, I am sure I need not tell you so; he must be not only a clever man, but most zealous in his profession; few like him would have employed the leisure the peace has given him in gaining the information he has; there was not a question I asked him that he could not give me a ready and satisfactory reply. [...]
 You are lucky in having him.

-In July 1831, British warships in the Mediterranean observed smoke caused by the emergence of a volcanic island between Pantelleria and Malta.
-After being detached in the cutter Hind to ascertain its exact position, Senhouse landed on the island on 3 August, where he planted the Union Jack and named it Graham Island.
+In July 1831, British warships in the Mediterranean observed smoke from the emergence of a volcanic island between Pantelleria and Malta.
+After being detached in the cutter Hind to ascertain the smoke's position, Senhouse landed on the volcanic island on 3 August, where he planted the Union Jack and named it Graham Island.
 He was nominated a Knight Commander of the Hanoverian Guelphic Order on 13 April 1832, and made a Knight Bachelor on 5 June 1834.

+Moody was a friend of the fellow freemason and Royal Engineer Colonel Thomas Moody ADC Kt., whom he consulted during 1838 for important engineering projects: including the Caledonian Railway, and the West Cumberland Railway, and the Furness Railway, and the embankments at Morecambe Bay and Duddon Sands.